elunna/hackem/hackem_changelog.md

 With inspiration from aosdict, the Necromancer role has been overhauled with a new approach.

 - Removed starting quarterstaff, starts with 2 daggers.
-- Starts with a wand of fear
+- Starts with a robe and wand of fear
-- Starts with a robe
-- Removed starting scrolls
-- Only starts with 1 ring.
+- Removed starting scrolls; only starts with 1 ring.
 - Enabled necromancer to reach expert in polearms (for access to scythes)
 - Necromancers now receive a +1 alignment bonus when digging graves, and will exercise wisdom if found a corpse.
 - The necromancer's starting ghoul has the ghoulname option available.